MTF

 Fired me for taking an unwarranted leave of absence.

 Chocolate and beer.
 To have tasted the Belgian variety of these treats is to count yourself among the lucky.
 Believe it or not, they may be all that’s left of a strained Belgian national identity.
-Read the rest of this entry »
+Continue reading The Nation Formerly Known as Belgium?

 by Craig Nagoshi